 2. Hashtags for Company Promotions

 Lee S Rosen Golf Articles can also create their own hashtags to promote an event or campaign and encourage users to use the hashtag to spread the word.
 Dominos created the campaign “Tweet for Treat” in the UK around the hashtag #letsdolunch to promote their Pepperoni Passion Pizza.
 Every time someone used the hashtag in a tweet between 12pm and 3pm, the price of the pizza was knocked down £0.01.
 By the end of the tweeting deadline, the price went from £15.99 to £7.74.
-Not only did this help Dominos gain new followers and create a trending topic, but it also got twitter users to advertise their product.
+Not only did this help Dominos gain new followers and create a trending topic, but it also got twitter users and Instagram Ad Agency to advertise their product.

 3. Hashtags to Build Brand Loyalty and Awareness